adegans/Goosle/readme.md

 ## Installation
 1. Unzip the download.
 2. In the main directory.
 Copy config.default.php to config.php.
-3. Edit the config.php file and set your preferences.
+3. Edit config.php file and set your preferences.
-4. Upload all files to your webserver, for example to the root folder of a domain (eg. example.com), subdomain (eg. search.example.com) or a sub-folder on your main domain (eg. example.com/search/)
+4. Upload all files to your webserver, for example to the root folder of a subdomain (eg. search.example.com) or a sub-folder on your main site (eg. example.com/search/)
 5. Rename goosle.htaccess to .htaccess
 6. Load the site in your browser.
-If you've enabled the access hash add *?a=YOURHASH* to the url.
+If you've enabled the access hash add ?a=YOURHASH to the url.
 7. Let me know where you installed Goosle :-)

 ## Updates
 1. Unzip the download.
 2. Check your config.php file and go over your preferences.
-Make sure any new settings are present in your config.php.
+Make sure any new settings or changed values are present in your config.php.
 (Or reconfigure Goosle with a new copy from config.default.php)
-3. Upload all files to your webserver, overwriting the current Goosle files.
+3. Upload all files to your webserver, overwriting all files except perhaps config.php.
 4. Load the site in your browser.
 If you've enabled the access hash don't forget to add *?a=YOURHASH* to the url.
 5. Enjoy your updated search experience!